 - If you are confident with the scan results, promote the container to a test/pre-production environment.

 - In the test/pre-production environment, upgrade the container by referring the upgrade procedure of the specific service in its service-level documentation.
 You can also check out the high level upgrade procedure in this guide.

 - Test the updated environment by running the automated tests.

 - Once the test results are satisfying, promote the container to the next environment (if applicable to your organization) for further validation before moving to production.
 ImportantYour organization might have different environments other than the pre-production environment in order to test a new version of a container rigorously.
 Therefore, promoting a container to the next environment could mean a different environment for some users and production environment for other users.

 - Upgrade the container in the production environment by referring the upgrade procedure of the specific service in its service-level documentation.
 If you encounter any issue with the upgrade, you can always rollback to the previous point before the upgrade by referring the upgrade procedure of the specific service in its service-level documentation.
 You can also check out the high level rollback procedure in this guide.

 The following FAQs answer important considerations when you are planning your CI/CI pipeline.

 What repository will Genesys use to provide Helm charts to customers?

-How many Helm charts are packaged for a Genesys Engage service?
+How many Helm charts are packaged for a Genesys Multicloud CX service?

 Genesys typically packages one Helm chart per service.
 However, for specific services like Genesys Web Services (GWS), you can use the same Helm chart and deploy different services by varying the values in the Helm chart.